-Department Personal and Senior Tutors
+Department Personal and Senior Tutor

 Every undergraduate student is assigned a personal tutor from the academic staff.
 In first year, tutees have a timetabled meeting with their tutors once every two weeks in groups of three.
 For most meetings, problems will have been set in advance and students are expect to discuss their answers during the tutorial.
 This allows tutors not only to help students but also build a picture of how each student is learning and whether further advice on study habits is needed.
 The remaining tutorial time is used for broader discussion of university life.
 One-to-one meetings with tutees are arranged at the beginning of each term in order to reflect on progress and adaption to university.
-Personal tutors are available for ad hoc individual meetings at students' request and particularly in the case of students facing difficulties or concerns over welfare.
+Personal tutors are available for ad hoc individual meetings at students' request and particularly in the case of students facing difficulties or concerns.

 Our Department's student society EESoc runs a 'Parent Scheme' for undergraduates.

 The aim is for continuing students to pair up with new students at the start of the academic year to enable them to settle better and more quickly into life at College, both academically and socially.